hhauer/myinfo/readme.md

 5. './manage.py collectstatic'
 6. Launch with WSGI-compatible server of choice.

 ## Vagrant

 A vagrantfile and bootstrap.sh are provided as they have been used in the past to aid development of templates / interface elements by non-technical users, but have not been updated or maintained since the switch to Django 1.7 and Python3.
 They are provided primarily as a reference.

+### Roadmap

+Planned future changes:
+* Genericize the password strength meter and fork into its own project.
+* Simplify password reset to detect if SMS or email.
+Make all reset codes shortcodes.